jacebenson/cedar/docs/docs/cells.md

 ### When should I use a Cell?

 Whenever you want to fetch data.
-Let Redwood juggle what's displayed when.
+Let Cedar juggle what's displayed when.
 You just focus on what those things should look like.

 While you can use a Cell whenever you want to fetch data, it's important to note that you don't have to.
 You can do anything you want!
 For example, for one-off queries, there's always `useApolloClient`.
 This hook returns the client, which you can use to execute queries, among other things: